benallfree/nojank/packages/core/readme.md

 const hashes = MY_MASSIVE_INPUT_ARRAY.map(myExpensiveHashingFunc)
 ```

-In the browser, jank means the user interface would be unresponsive until the loop finished.
-The user might not even be able to close the browser tab.
-On the server, jank means the server would not accept incoming web requests or be able to perform other I/O operations such as socket communication, logging, or file I/O.

 Your first thought might be to move the code into a WebWorker or separate server-side process, but each of those takes a lot of thought and management.

 Your second thought might be some version of `Promise.all`: